PhyloSketch App User Manual

 Capture Labels Use OCR to capture the labels in the background image.

-Capture Lines Detect and capture lines from the image, potentially for network reconstruction.
+Capture Lines Detect and capture lines from the image, typically used for network reconstruction.

-Parameters...
-Open a dialog to configure various settings for network capture.
+Parameters Open a dialog to configure various settings for network capture (line detection, OCR, thresholds, etc.).

 Here is an example of a captured network [Koblmueller et al.2007]: